Issue No. 195. - October 20 , 2000.

 center-right government, which has only been in power since June.

-It was actually Bajuk's government that ensured the success of
+It was actually Bajuk's government that ensured

 the LDS and delivered the devastating blow to the right.
 The